gleez/pkg/log/README.md

 ## Usage

-The package defines the `Log` interface, the `Level` type and the `GoLog` facade for the Go stdlib `log.Log`, which is used by default.
+The package defines the `Log` interface, the `Level` type, facade for the Go stdlib `log`, which is used by default.

 	import "github.com/gleez/mantra/log